epogrebnyak/justpath/README.md

 [reddit]: https://www.reddit.com/r/Python/comments/1aehs4i/clean_path_of_nonexistent_directories_with/

-Just a simple utility to explore and generate `PATH` environment variable on both Windows and Linux.
+Just a simple utility to explore `PATH` environment variable on both Windows and Linux.

+## Workflow

-Note that neither `justpath` nor any child process cannot modify your shell `PATH`, just view it.
+Note that neither `justpath` nor any child process cannot modify your shell `PATH`, you can just view it.

-With `justpath` you can get a modified version of `PATH` (e.g. by excluding non-existent paths), and later you can use the generated string in your shell startup script.
+With `justpath` you can get a modified version of `PATH` (e.g. by excluding non-existent directory), and later use this new string to set `PATH` in your shell startup script.

 ## Try quickly